-- replacement of equipment items with improved ones in order to enhance operational efficiency. - " construction of boiler houses, making it possible to reduce the number of generating equipment items required to sustain the heat load in the period of low day-ahead prices; - " modernisation of automatic control systems and information systems, making temporary fuel supply scheme has open areas, and the most a backup and are technically the operation of the entire plant.
+- replacement of equipment items with improved ones in order to enhance operational efficiency. - construction of boiler houses, making it possible to reduce the number of generating equipment items required to sustain the heat load in the period of low day-ahead prices; - modernisation of automatic control systems and information systems, making

-- it possible to participate in the ancillary services market; - equipment modernisation in the course of competitive selections of modernisation projects. - Construction of the Fuel Receiving Station at Berezovskaya GRES
+- it possible to participate in the ancillary services market; - " equipment modernisation in the course of competitive selections of modernisation projects.

+Construction of the Fuel Receiving Station at Berezovskaya GRES